robinmoisson/staticrypt/README.md

 staticrypt test.html
 ```

-**Encrypt a file and get a shareble link containing the hashed password** - you can include your file URL or leave blank:
+**Encrypt a file and get a shareable link containing the hashed password** - you can include your file URL or leave blank:

 ```bash
 # you can also pass '--share' without specifying the URL to get the `?staticrypt_pwd=...`